-The increasing water scarcity and water pollution control efforts in many countries have made treated municipal and industrial wastewater a suitable economic means of augmenting the existing water supply especially when compared to expensive alternatives such as desalination or the development of new water sources involving dams and reservoirs.
+The increasing water scarcity and water pollution control efforts in many countries have made treated municipal and industrial wastewater a suitable economic means of augmenting the existing water supply especially when compared to alternatives such as desalination or the development of new water sources involving dams and reservoirs.
 Water reuse makes it possible to close the water cycle at a point closer to cities by producing "new water" from municipal wastewater and reducing wastewater discharge to the environment.

-An important new concept in water reuse is the "fit-to-purpose" approach, which entails the production of reclaimed water quality that meets the needs of the intended end-users.
+An important new concept in water reuse is the "fit-for-purpose" approach, which entails the production of reclaimed water quality that meets the needs of the intended end-users.
 In the situation of reclaimed water for irrigation, the reclaimed water quality can induce an adaptation of the type of plant grown.
-Thus, the intended water reuse applications are to govern the degree of wastewater treatment required and inversely, the reliability of wastewater reclamation processes and operation.
+Thus, the intended water reuse applications are to govern the degree of wastewater treatment required and inversely, the reliability of water reclamation processes and operation.

-Treated wastewater can be used for various non-potable purposes.
-The dominant applications for the use of treated wastewater (also referred to as reclaimed water or recycled water) include agricultural irrigation, landscape irrigation, industrial reuse, and groundwater recharge.
+Treated wastewater (TWW) can be used for various non-potable purposes.
+The dominant applications for the use of TWW (also referred to as reclaimed water or recycled water) include agricultural irrigation, landscape irrigation, industrial reuse, and groundwater recharge.
 More recent and rapidly growing applications are for various urban uses, recreational and environmental uses, and indirect and direct potable reuse.

 Agricultural irrigation was, is, and will likely remain the largest reuse water consumer with recognized benefits and contribution to food security.
-Urban water recycling, landscape irrigation in particular, is characterized by fast development and will play a crucial role for the sustainability of cities in the future including energy footprint reduction, human well-being, and environmental restoration.
+Urban water recycling, landscape irrigation in particular, is characterized by fast development and will play a crucial role for the sustainability of cities in the future including energy footprint reduction, human well-being, reduction of water importation and environmental restoration.

-It is worth noting again that the suitability of treated wastewater for a given type of reuse depends on the compatibility between the wastewater availability (volume) and water irrigation demand throughout the year, as well as on the water quality and the specific use requirements.
+The suitability of TWW for a given type of reuse depends on the compatibility between the wastewater availability (volume) and water irrigation demand throughout the year, as well as on the water quality and the specific use requirements.
 Water reuse for irrigation can convey some risks for health and environment, depending on the water quality, the irrigation water application method, the soil characteristics, the climate conditions, and the agronomic practices.
 Consequently, the public health and potential agronomic and environmental adverse impacts are to be considered as priority elements in the successful development of water reuse projects for irrigation.
-To prevent such potential adverse impacts, the development and application of international guidelines for the reuse of treated wastewater is essential.
+To prevent such potential adverse impacts, the development and application of guidelines for the use of TWW is essential.

-The main water quality factors that determine the suitability of treated wastewater for irrigation are pathogen content, salinity, sodicity, specific ion toxicity, other chemical elements, and nutrients.
+The main water quality factors that determine the suitability of TWW for irrigation are pathogen content, salinity, sodicity, specific ion toxicity, heavy metals' concentration, other chemical elements, and nutrients.
 Local health authorities are responsible for establishing water quality threshold values depending on authorized uses and they are also responsible for defining practices to ensure health and environmental protection taking into account local specificities.

-From an agronomic point of view, the main limitation in using treated wastewater for irrigation arises from its quality.
-Treated wastewater, unlike water supplied for domestic and industrial purposes, contains higher concentrations of inorganic suspended and dissolved materials (total soluble salts, sodium, chloride, boron, and heavy metals), which can damage the soil and irrigated crops.
-Dissolved salts are not removed by conventional wastewater treatment technologies and appropriate good management, agronomic, and irrigation practices should be used to avoid or minimize potential negative impacts.
+From an agronomic point of view, the main limitation in using TWW for irrigation arises from its quality.
+TWW, unlike water supplied for domestic and industrial purposes, contains higher concentrations of inorganic suspended and dissolved materials (total soluble salts, sodium, chloride, boron, and heavy metals), which can damage the soil and the irrigated crops.
+Dissolved salts are not removed by conventional wastewater treatment technologies and appropriate good management, agronomic, and irrigation practices are used to avoid or minimize potential negative impacts.

 The presence of nutrients (nitrogen, phosphorus, and potassium) can become an advantage due to possible saving in fertilizers.
-However, the amount of nutrients provided by treated wastewater along the irrigation period is not necessarily synchronized with crop requirements and the availability of nutrients depends on the chemical forms.
+However, the amount of nutrients provided by TWW along the irrigation period is not necessarily synchronized with crop requirements and the availability of nutrients depends on the chemical forms.